10/21/24

 9/30/24

 The Superior Court of Pennsylvania affirmed summary judgment in favor of the defense in a slip and fall case involving “dangerous, icy” conditions.
-Plaintiff filed suit against multiple parties, including the property owner/landlord, the property manager, …
+Plaintiff filed suit against multiple parties, including the property owner/landlord, …

 California Supreme Court clarifies economic loss rule